krilnon/markdown-ometa/README.md

 markdown-ometa
 ==============

-A Markdown processor in OMeta
+A Markdown processor in OMeta.
+This fork focuses on making an npm module out of the original editor demonstration.

 ## Contributors